Sparta High School (New Jersey)

-Sparta High School is a four-year comprehensive community public high school serving students in ninth through twelfth grades from Sparta, in Sussex County, New Jersey, United States, operating as the lone secondary school of the Sparta Township Public School District.
+Sparta High School is a four-year comprehensive community public high school serving students in ninth through twelfth grades from Sparta, in Sussex County, in the U.S. state of New Jersey, operating as the lone secondary school of the Sparta Township Public School District.

-As of the 2021–22 school year, the school had an enrollment of 1,065 students and 98.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
-There were 28 students (2.6% of enrollment) eligible for free lunch and 11 (1.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,045 students and 101.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
+There were 35 students (3.3% of enrollment) eligible for free lunch and 16 (1.5% of students) eligible for reduced-cost lunch.

 History

 The school opened in September 1959 after Newton High School in neighboring Newton, which had served Sparta students, could no longer take on Sparta's rapidly growing high school-aged population.
 The sending districts of Hopatcong and Byram Township combined with Sparta to form the initial student body.
 In its first year of operation, Sparta High enrolled over 400 students enrolled in just three grades, from the three communities that shared the school.
 In May 1964, Sparta graduated its first class—of 160 students—that had attended the school for all four years.

+Hopatcong High School opened for the 1969–70 school year, with students entering 12th grade being the only Hopatcong students remaining at Sparta High School.
+The loss of students being sent from Hopatcong to Sparta caused enrollment of tuition-paying students to decline to 379, a drop of almost half from the prior year.

-Students from the Byram Township and Stanhope had attended Sparta High School until 1974, when Lenape Valley Regional High School was created.
+Students from Byram Township had attended Sparta High School until 1974, when Lenape Valley Regional High School was created.

 During the 1970s, Sparta High School instituted split sessions to help alleviate problems brought on by increased enrollment.
 This was only a temporary fix, however, and the township later approved a referendum to build an annex onto the back of the school, more than doubling its area.
 The section added a new cafeteria, a library, and open classroom spaces.

 In the early 1990s, the open spaces provided by the built-on annex were renovated and became closed classrooms.
 By this time, over one thousand students—all from Sparta—were enrolled in the school.
 Later in the 1990s, the high school was expanded yet again, adding a new science wing and a number of technological upgrades.

 In September 2006, Sparta residents approved a referendum to perform major renovations on the school.
 The construction began in the spring of 2008 and was completed by the beginning of the 2010-2011 school year.
 This reconstruction was to alleviate the issue of overcrowding that the school faced.
 During the construction, many classrooms were displaced to a cluster of modular trailer rooms.